mw00847/molecular-interactions/README.md

 # Further work

 * The predicted geometries from the VAE put the hydrogens from the water at ~3.6Å, this means that running psi4 calculations on these molecules does not give peaks back at around 1700cm-1. is this due to the spread of the training data?
 Will reducing training geometries with hydrogen bond lengths over 3Å improve the prediction.

-* Look at using alternative constraints in the decoder.

-* Remove poor geometries from the initial QM dataset

-* Include water acetone complexes with varied covalent bond lengths.

-* Run QM on predicted geometries and loop this back into the model.

-* Compare other graph neural network architectures

-* include more QM training data

-* include SAPT energies

-* look at other useful complexes, monoethanolamine water for carbon dioxide capture.
+The same can be said about the internal angles predicted for the water at ~105°.

 # References